Omarov3000/ali/public/articles/efficient_development_environment/text.md

 bgEm: oklch(28.93% 0.042 119)
 ---

-UDemo is an environment I've created for the efficient development of web applications.
+`UDemo` is an environment I've created for the efficient development of web applications.
 It's designed to enable interactive development and testing of components without needing any form of mocking.
-Essentially, UDemo serves as a substitute for Storybook, but with improved integration for my frontend `U` and backend `UB` libraries.
+Essentially, it serves as a substitute for Storybook, but with improved integration for my frontend `U` and backend `UB` libraries.

 <div class="grid" />

 Here's a brief rundown of its features:

-- Isolated Development: With UDemo, each component can be built and tested independently in a sandbox environment.
+- Isolated Development: Each component can be built and tested independently in a sandbox environment.
 This approach enables me to scrutinize hard-to-reach states and edge cases effectively.
-- Deep Introspection: UDemo comes equipped with tools that aid in exploring the server state swiftly, hence making it quicker and easier to discover and rectify errors.
+- Deep Introspection: `UDemo` comes equipped with tools that aid in exploring the server state swiftly, hence making it quicker and easier to discover and rectify errors.
 These tools are also useful in managing production data.
-- Visual Testing: UDemo allows me to create and test any desired state for both frontend and backend aspects of my application directly in the browser.
+- Visual Testing: I can create and test any desired state for both frontend and backend aspects of my application directly in the browser.
-- Fake Data: UDemo provides flexible mechanisms to handle fake data, making it ideal for testing and development.
+- Fake Data: There are flexible mechanisms to handle fake data, making it ideal for testing and development.
 This feature allows me to populate my stories with realistic data.

 <div class="col" />